 We have all the ingredients to prove the symplectic correspondence between compact orbits and hyperbolic orbits:

 \begin{proof}[Proof of Theorem \ref{thm:duality}]

-The real part of $\Lambda$ is both tangent to $X^*$ and to $X^\vee$.
-On $X^*$ it coincides with $-Y$, which is forward complete.
+The real part of $\Lambda$ is tangent to both $X^*$ and $X^\vee$.
+On $X^*$ it coincides with $-Y$, which is complete for positive time.
 We shall argue that $\Re\Lambda$ is everywhere defined on $X^\vee$, and that it is complete there.

 The vector field $\Lambda$ is defined on $\cB=\cA\cap -\theta(\cA)$.
 Let $z\in X^\vee=\cO^\sigma$.
-If $z\notin \cB$ then it belongs to an opposite Iwasawa fiber over a point in $X\backslash X^*$.
+If $z\notin \cB$, then it belongs to an opposite Iwasawa fiber over a point in $X\backslash X^*$.
 Because the involution $\sigma$ preserves the Iwasawa and opposite Iwasawa fibrations and acts freely on $X\backslash X^*$, $\sigma(z)=z$ implies that $z$ would belong to two different fibers of the opposite Iwasawa fibration, which is not possible.

 By Theorem \ref{thm:canonical} and analytic continuation the complex linear projection $\cB\subset \gg^\C\to \kk^\C$ relates $\Lambda$ to minus the holomorphic Euler vector field.
 The orbit $X^\vee$ is contained in the preimage of $\kk\subset \kk^\C$.
-Therefore the restriction of the linear projection $X^\vee\subset \kk\oplus \ss\to \kk$ relates $\Re\Lambda$ to minus the Euler vector field.
+Therefore, the restriction of the linear projection $X^\vee\subset \kk\oplus \ss\to \kk$ relates $\Re\Lambda$ to minus the Euler vector field.
 Because the latter map is proper (it is the momentum map for the action of $\KK$) and the Euler vector field is complete, we conclude that $\Re\Lambda|_{X^\vee}$ is complete.

 We now proceed to define the map $\Psi$ in (\ref{eq:duality}).
-Given $y\in X^*$ because $-Y$ is forward complete, there exists $t_y\geq 0$ such that the flow of $\Re\Lambda$ for any time greater than $t_y$ takes $y$ into $\cB'\cap X^*$.
+Given $y\in X^*$ because $-Y$ is complete for positive time, there exists $t_y\geq 0$ such that the flow of $\Re\Lambda$ for any time greater than $t_y$ takes $y$ into $\cB'\cap X^*$.
 We choose any $t>t_y$ and apply the flow map of $\Re\Lambda$.
-Next, since we are in $\cB'$ we can let $-i\tfrac{\pi}{2}$ act on this point as defined in Lemma \ref{lem:C-star-action}; this action is the flow map of $\Im\Lambda$ for time $i\tfrac{\pi}{2}$.
+Next, since we are in $\cB'$, we can let $-i\tfrac{\pi}{2}$ act on this point as defined in Lemma \ref{lem:C-star-action}; this action is the flow map of $\Im\Lambda$ for time $i\tfrac{\pi}{2}$.
 Finally, because by Proposition \ref{pro:action-exchange} the resulting point is in $X^\vee$, by the previous paragraph we can apply to it the flow map of $\Re\Lambda$ for time $-t$.